Personal Injury Law

 Get help with a personal injury claim

-Go To Court personal injury lawyers operate on a no win, no fee basis.
+Go To Court personal injury lawyers operate on a no-win, no fee basis.
 What this means is that if your claim is not successful, you do not have to pay our fee.
 Call us now for a no-obligation consultation with a personal injury lawyer.
 They will assess your matter and guide you through your options, letting you relax in the knowledge that a Go To Court Lawyer is fighting for your rights.

 Car and motor vehicle accidents

-Injuries which may lead to a claim for compensation include spinal and back injuries, whiplash, head and neck injuries, and other serious injuries such as brain trauma.
+Injuries that may lead to a claim for compensation include spinal and back injuries, whiplash, head and neck injuries, and other serious injuries such as brain trauma.
 Whether you are a passenger, driver, or pedestrian, a compensation claim could be lodged even if you have made a full recovery.

 Public liability claims

 Public liability claims cover a range of circumstances, including injury and death due to negligence.
-If you have suffered injury in a public place, such as a beach, park, shopping centre or footpath through the fault of someone else, a Go To Court Lawyer can assess your situation, and guide you through the process of obtaining compensation.
+If you have suffered injury in a public place, such as a beach, park, shopping centre or footpath through the fault of someone else, Go To Court Lawyers can assess your situation, and guide you through the process of obtaining compensation.